What Is Scaling and Root Planing?

 Periodontal health is important for everyone, and our team at Made Ya Smile Spring Cypress is pleased to help our patients achieve and enjoy a comfortable and beautiful smile after being diagnosed with gum disease.
 To treat periodontitis, our dentist and team offer scaling and root planing (SRP) as a nonsurgical therapeutic approach to halting the disease.
 Periodontitis is the result of bacterial toxins that cause bone loss in the jaw, which is the structure responsible for holding your teeth in place.
 Plaque and tartar deposits that accumulate below the surface of the gums are the ideal environment for the bacteria that cause gum disease.
 With SRP, our team can use special instruments to get below the gumline to remove deposits that hide harmful organisms, smoothing root surfaces and encouraging gum healing in order to minimize the spaces between the teeth and gums (periodontal pockets).
 Signs or symptoms in the gums like bleeding, inflammation, and recession can indicate that gum disease is affecting your health.
 This disease can greatly increase your risk of tooth loss and other harmful outcomes, so it is important to schedule a consultation to help you find out if periodontitis is present in your mouth.
-At Made Ya Smile Spring Cypress, we can help you determine whether scaling and root planing therapy from our Houston, TX team is the right choice for treatment.
+If you're looking for periodontal scaling and root planing near you, we urge you to contact Made Ya Smile Spring Cypress — we can help you determine whether scaling and root planing therapy from our Houston, TX team is the right choice for treatment.